Trigger Warnings: sexual abuse; child abuse

 I’m not sure, but I think they were saving even then to build a house.
 Then, one very cold night, our house started on fire.
 My mother woke first, rousing my father, and between the two of them, they got us out alive, and according to a newspaper article about the fire, with no injuries but “singed eyebrows.”
 We were lucky.
 I don’t know how long it takes for a mobile home to burn/melt into virtually nothing but toxic black smoke, but it can’t be a terribly long process.

-All I remember is seeing the wall of flame at the end of the corridor, maybe some firetrucks outside in the freezing cold, and then later — maybe the next day, all of us surveying the damage.
+All I remember is seeing the wall of flame at the end of the corridor, maybe some firetrucks outside in the freezing cold, and then later — maybe the next freezing winter day, all of us surveying the damage.
 This included, to my great fascination, our melted telephone, the molten plastic having run all the way to the floor.
 Everything was black, either burnt plastic or other artificial fiber, or coated in black grime.
-The toxic soot of burning plastic had ruined almost everything.
+The toxic ebony smoke of burning plastic had ruined almost everything.

 But we saved most of our pictures, somehow, and an antique sewing machine that I would later learn to sew on.